GlareDB/glaredb.github.io/tutorials/interop-with-pandas-and-polars.md

 ).show()
 ```

-## Output the Results of a Query to a Pandas or Polars Dataframe
+## Assign the Results of a Query to a Dataframe

 In addition to selecting from Pandas and Polars dataframes, GlareDB enables
 yout to output the results of queries as Pandas and Polars dataframes: